-• We will describe the dysfunctional overdraft lending system that now dominates the market, the failure of bank regulatory agencies to protect consumers, and the vulnerable consumers most likely to use overdrafts.
-Our testimony also documents that consumers want to opt-in and have warning before triggering debit overdrafts and oppose manipulation of payment processing that drives up total fees.

-- We will explain that abusive overdraft lending costs \$24 billion per year and that nearly half of these fees come from overdrafts triggered by debit cards at the checkout counter or ATMs-overdrafts that could be prevented with a warning or if the transaction were simply declined.
-We will review overdraft fees and practices at the nation's largest banks, including recently announced voluntary "reforms". - We will recommend that Congress enact H.R.
-3904, a solution that will put real protection back into overdraft policy.
+- We will describe the dysfunctional overdraft lending system that now dominates the market, the failure of bank regulatory agencies to protect consumers, and the vulnerable consumers most likely to use overdrafts.
+Our testimony also documents that consumers want to opt-in and have warning before triggering debit overdrafts and oppose manipulation of payment processing that drives up total fees. - We will explain that abusive overdraft lending costs \$24 billion per year and that nearly half of these fees come from overdrafts triggered by debit cards at the checkout counter or ATMs-overdrafts that could be prevented with a warning or if the transaction were simply declined.
+We will review overdraft fees and practices at the nation's largest banks, including recently announced voluntary "reforms". - We will recommend that Congress enact S. 1799, a solution that will put real protection back into overdraft policy, and enact the Consumer Financial Protection Agency to enforce this law.